merriammassey/tastebuds/README.md

 ## Usage

 Users enter keywords and location on the homepage and are presented with a list of relevant restaurants.
-Then, they may select several and click the button at the bottom and enter details about the event on the next page.
-After clicking the button to submit those details, the user will be directed to a page they can share with their friends where friends can vote and results are tallied.
-Upon signing in, the user can view saved events on the My Events page.
+Then, they select several and continue to add an event name and notes on the next page.
+From there, the user is presented with a url to share with invitees so they can vote.
+When the user selects "My Events" from the nav bar, they will be presented with a list of their events and will be able to view a bar chart with poll results for each.

 ## Screenshot